ARIES-Embedded/hart-software-services/README.md

     $ pip install kconfiglib

-The HSS supports a number of board targets - currently including PolarFireSoC-based boards (mpfs-icicle-kit-es), and SiFive FU540-based boards (lc-mpfs and mpfs).
+The HSS supports a number of board targets - currently including PolarFireSoC-based boards (mpfs-icicle-kit-es), SiFive FU540-based boards (lc-mpfs and mpfs), and Aries Embedded boards (aries-m100pfsevp).

 Once Kconfiglib is installed,  you can enter an interactive selection by running `make BOARD=mpfs-icicle-kit-es config`.
 This will generate a `.config` file (which is used to configure the Make build system) and a `config.h` header file (which is used to configure the source code):